Cisco Catalyst Center 2.3.7 Data Sheet

 Rogue management and aWIPS

-Supports the detection of rogue and Cisco Adaptive Wireless Intrusion Prevention System (aWIPS) threats on your network from within Cisco DNA Center.
+Supports the detection of rogue and Cisco Adaptive Wireless Intrusion Prevention System (aWIPS) threats on your network from within Catalyst Center.
 The Rogue and aWIPS Dashboard provides detailed threat analysis and a global view of all rogue access points detected in the network, with insight into the highest priority threats so that they can be quickly identified.
 The Threat 360 view on this dashboard provides further details on any specific threat.
 This includes a map view for quick location, and all affected clients.

 Meraki discovery and integration